 In the bottom section write the summary.
-At the end of lecture compose your thoughts and write it in this section.
+At the end of the lecture compose your thoughts and write them in this section.
 It’s probably the “essence” of notes taking.
-This will help you to save the concept in your long term memory.
+This will help you to save the concept in your long-term memory.

 Thus, in a nutshell, the Cornell method of notes taking is effective for digesting the key concepts and extracting the essence of the lecture, but the student should prudently prepare the lecture page before the lecture.

-This method can be best for memorising the facts and figures.
-It is life saviour tools for the stats students.
+This method can be best for memorising facts and figures.
+It is life saviour tool for the stats students.
 All the lecture content is arranged in the form of columns.
 Thus, all the information can be recorded in the form of comparisons and differences.

 This method is recommended for self-study mode when you are preparing for a quiz or exam.
-It will really aid you in quickly memorising the content especially the statistical information.
-Charting method of notes taking requires time to vigilantly create columns for all the respective information, sorting and finding the information from the lecture content.
+It will really aid you in quickly memorising the content, especially the statistical information.
+The charting method of notes taking requires time to vigilantly create columns for all the respective information, sorting and finding the information from the lecture content.
 So it is not the recommended style of notes taking during the class.

 This is relatively a new entry in the queue.
-Boxing method focusses on the box-wise separation of different lecture contents.
+The boxing method focuses on the box-wise separation of different lecture contents.

-All the student has to is to divide the notebook page in different boxes each reserved for a separate section of the lecture.
-For instance, if you are taking a biochemistry lab, the experiment is about the oral glucose tolerance test then you cannot the lab lecture by the boxing method.
+All the student has to do is divide the notebook page into different boxes each reserved for a separate section of the lecture.
+For instance, if you are taking a biochemistry lab, and the experiment is about the oral glucose tolerance test then you cannot the lab lecture by the boxing method.
 Allocate different boxes on the page for the apparatus used, methodology, results, instruments used and chemicals.

-This is really helpful notes taking method which enables the section wise systematic study, but it can take time to evaluate the whole lecture sense, lecture flow and relationship between different lecture contents while revision.
+This is a really helpful note-taking method which enables the section-wise systematic study, but it can take time to evaluate the whole lecture sense, lecture flow and relationship between different lecture contents while revision.
 So you can use this method for lectures having fixed parameters like the lab class lectures.

 If you really find it hard to understand the lecture flow and driving relationship among the heavy lecture contents during revision a week after the lecture, then the mapping method is surely for you.

-This method of notes taking focusses on creating the flow sheet of the lecture.
-Just give your lecture a simple start by writing the main heading keep straying left to right for noting the subtopics.
-Make a free hand flow chart.
+This method of notes taking focuses on creating the flow sheet of the lecture.
+Just give your lecture a simple start by writing the main heading and keep straying left to right for noting the subtopics.
+Make a free-hand flow chart.

 This method readily briefs heavy lectures.
-Not only it is visually appealing but also easy to learn and memorise things on fingertips.
+Not only it is visually appealing but also easy to learn and memorise things at your fingertips.

-Sentence method is the primitive but yet an effective tool for notes taking.
+The sentence method is a primitive yet effective tool for notes taking.
 Note the lecture in simple sentences.
 Thus, it not only saves time, but you can focus more on the terminology used by the lecturer.

-However, this is not the time-saving tool for revision purpose.
-The combination of the sentence method with other time saving and visually appealing methods can drive you towards better notes taking skill.
+However, this is not a time-saving tool for revision purposes.
+The combination of the sentence method with other time-saving and visually appealing methods can drive you towards better notes taking skills.